 Located on the tip of Vancouver Island, Victoria feels like a tiny European city on water with gorgeous architecture, stunning gardens, and adorable boats.

 It’s also one of the best places to experience Christmas in Canada!
-There are so many Christmas events in the area and lots of great places to go Christmas shopping.
+There are so many holiday activities in the area and lots of great places to go Christmas shopping.
+Lots of Christmas cheer indeed!

-Scroll down to find out some of the top Christmas events in Victoria, British Columbia, and how to plan a winter weekend getaway this holiday season.
+Scroll down to find out some of the top festive events in Victoria, British Columbia, and how to plan a winter weekend getaway this holiday season.

 Best Ways to Spend Christmas in Victoria BC